Create beautiful spaces that inspire and energize by taking on the future of interior design!

 After graduating from your interior design program, you may think that you’ll only be able to work as an interior designer, but you may be surprised to find that there are a variety of careers you can choose to pursue.

-For those wanting to expand their skillset and move into other related areas of interior design, you’ll want to look into becoming a marketing manager.
+If you want to expand your skillset and move into related areas of interior design, you’ll want to look into becoming a marketing manager.
 Interior designers are trained to assess and meet customer demands, which gives them an ideal background to be successful as a marketing manager.
-Many interior designers will end up doing their own marketing to promote their company’s brand, which will give them the first-hand experience necessary to manage a marketing campaign.
+Many interior designers end up doing their own marketing to promote their company’s brand, which will give you the first-hand experience necessary to manage a marketing campaign.

 How Much Can I Expect to Make With An Interior Design Degree?